Economic activity and social change in the UK, real-time indicators: 18 September 2025

 1. Main points

-• The seasonally adjusted total number of Energy Performance Building Certificates (EPCs) for new dwellings across England and Wales increased by 4% in the month of May 2025 compared with the previous month; for existing dwellings, it increased by 12% over the same period (Ministry of Housing, Communities and Local Government).
+• The seasonally adjusted number of Energy Performance Building Certificates (EPCs) lodged for new dwellings across England and Wales increased by 1%, compared with the previous month, but decreased by 6% compared with August 2024 (Ministry of Housing, Communities and Local Government).
 Section 7: Housing.

 !